 I used design thinking to view the interview process as a series of three phases: preparation, interviewing, and analysis.
 Once I had identified my phases, I looked for places where each one could be augmented by technology, to make it easier to review notes later and help users find the important phrases from an interview recording.
 By capturing this information at the time, we can present it to the user later, allowing them to zero in on the important parts later in the form of tags.

 What insights did you learn that influenced your design approach?

 By taking the time to identify a problem without prescribing an immediate solution, I was able to use interview data and a problem statement to drive my discovery.
 The more people I asked, the more it challenged and developed my understanding of the problem and of whether my solution would be useful if built.

 One unexpected point that I initially disregarded was the sophistication of modern natural language processing.
 I found several mobile apps that were able to transcribe long interviews for free without needing a human transcriptionist.
 Given that discovery, it seemed natural to include automatic transcription as a feature that would satisfy the user need I had found in my research question to the Facebook group.
 The easier it would be for an Intoview user to find a phrase from a recording, the better.

 What would your next steps be if you wanted to see this project launch?

 There are several parts of the app I’d be interested in testing with possible users.
 I’d like to find out whether designers have any interest in changing their current workflow with a mobile app.
 I would love to put this app in the hands of those who conduct interviews in the field to see how what changes and additional features they would like to see.

 Give it a try with this interactive prototype of Intoview.

-If you're interested in learning more about Siren or have a similar project you'd like to talk about, please send us an email.
+If you're interested in learning more about Intoview or have a similar project you'd like to talk about, please send us an email.